Privacy Policy

 3. Name and address of the data protection officer

-You can reach our data protection officer under GDPR(at)apcoa.eu, or through our postal address with the addition "the data protection officer".
+You can reach our data protection officer under GDPR@apcoa.eu, or through our postal address with the addition “the data protection officer”.

 Any data subject may contact our data protection officer directly at any time with any questions or suggestions regarding data protection matters.